Automotive industry in the Philippines: Toyota

 Established on August 3, 1988, Toyota Motor Philippines is a subsidiary of Toyota Motor Corporation, based in Santa Rosa, Laguna, Philippines.
 They are responsible for the assembly and distribution of Toyota vehicles in the Philippines since 1988.
 Since 2009, TMP has also been the official distributor of Lexus cars in the country, operating a dealership in Manila.
 TMP is the largest automotive company in the country, with the widest vehicle line-up and a sales distribution and service network composed of 72 dealerships nationwide.
-Prior to that, Toyota vehicles were being sold in the country since 1962 by Delta Motors Corporation.
+Prior to that, Toyota vehicles had been sold in the country since 1962 by Delta Motors Corporation.
 They were responsible for assembling and distributing Toyota vehicles for the Philippine market.
-Delta Motor Corporation collapsed in 1984, during the Philippine economic downturn of the early 1980s, which meant Toyota was not present in the market for four years.
+Delta Motors collapsed in 1984 during the Philippine economic downturn of the early 1980s, leading to Toyota's absence in the market for four years.

 Defunct manufacturers

 Daewoo

-Daewoo sold moderately in the country until it was forced to pull out due to the Asian Economic Crisis, which led to its bankruptcy and acquisition by GM.
+Daewoo sold moderately in the country until it was forced to pull out due to the 1997 Asian financial crisis, which led to its bankruptcy and acquisition by GM.
 Today, many of their cars are sold under the Chevrolet brand.
-Daewoo Bus still operates and manufactures buses in the country.
+Zyle Daewoo Bus continues to manufacture buses in the country.

 Daihatsu

 A Daihatsu Feroza in the Philippines.

 The Daihatsu Feroza was considered a status symbol during its release in the late 1980s, while the Hijet was a popular taxicab.
 The Daihatsu Charade was also a popular hatchback in the 1990s.
 Despite its absence, some of their cars today are sold under the Toyota brand.
-Cars like the Toyota Rush and the Toyota Wigo were originally Daihatsu models, built in Indonesia.
+Cars like the Toyota Rush and the Toyota Wigo were originally Daihatsu models built in Indonesia.